 Behaviour: Adults feed on the nectar of wildflowers, including dandelions, buttercups, bugles and thyme.

 Where to see: Dingy skipper prefer open, sunny areas with sparse vegetation – like grassland, heathland and some canal banks.
-They’re often found in areas with the plant bird’s-foot trefoil, which is their preferred food as larvae.
+You can often find the dingy skipper butterfly along canal towpaths, where they feed on wildflowers like bird’s-foot trefoil, which is their preferred food as larvae.

 Easily be confused with small red damselflies, large red damselflies have black legs, while the former has orange ones.